-Kaiārahi are the primary support person for students and families.
+The Kaiārahi is the primary support person for students and families.
 They connect with them from day one, and regularly meet with students throughout the week at Ako time.

 KAIĀRAHI IS YOUR STUDENT'S KEY SUPPORT PERSON AT SCHOOL

 GUIDANCE COUNSELLING